ali-zahedi/django-telethon/README.md

    ```

 #### Bot login
-send this request for sign in:
+Send this request for sign in:

    ```python
    import requests